ray-project/ray/doc/source/tune/api_docs/grid_random.rst

         config={"bar": tune.grid_search([True, False])})

-Or one of the random sampling primitives to specify distributions (:ref:`tune-sample-docs`):
+... or one of the random sampling primitives to specify distributions (:ref:`tune-sample-docs`):

 .. code-block:: python